FLClab/TA-GAN/README.md

 ## TA-GAN for resolution enhancement

 Different models are provided for specific use cases.
-The results presented in "Task-Assisted GAN for Resolution Enhancement and Modality Translation in Fluorescence Microscopy" were obtained using TA-GAN-axons, TA-GAN-dendrites, TA-GAN-synprot (synaptic proteins) and TA-GAN-live (live cells).
+The results presented in "Task-Assisted GAN for Resolution Enhancement and Modality Translation in Fluorescence Microscopy" were obtained using TA-GAN-axons (F-actin in axons of fixed cultured hippocampal neurons), TA-GAN-dendrites (F-actin in dendrites of fixed cultured hippocampal neurons), TA-GAN-synprot (synaptic proteins Bassoon, Homer-1c and PSD95 in fixed cultured hippocampal neurons) and TA-GAN-live (F-actin in axons and dendrites of living cultured hippocampal neurons).

 #### Models